Durability of Porcelain Crowns

 Porcelain Crowns Conclusion

-Porcelain crowns are a proven part of cosmetic dentistry and with recent advances in dental porcelain (like e.max porcelain crowns) these results will be even better into the future.
+Porcelain crowns are a proven part of cosmetic dentistry and with continued advances in dental porcelain (like e.max porcelain crowns) these results will be even better into the future.
 Porcelain crowns are an ideal restoration due to their color, shape, and light reflecting properties.
-The study just proves that they are an asset to any dental patient.
+The study just proves that they are a valuable asset to any dental patient’s smile.